NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 Audit Service observes every step — cryptographic chain

 Your agents never see raw credentials.
-Ever.

 The credential proxy sits between agents and the APIs they access.
 When an agent needs to call Stripe, it doesn't receive a Stripe API key.
 It receives a scoped, ephemeral Fidea token.
 The proxy translates that token into the real credential at the gateway.
-The agent never knows the real key exists.

 AVAILABLE NOW